Known Limitations

 3. Paste into your markdown editor

-4. If the mermaid code is mangled, paste it into our Fix Native "Copy as Markdown" tool to repair it
+4. If the Mermaid code is mangled, paste it into our Fix Native "Copy as Markdown" tool to repair it